 Many of the fixes for noisy pipes are far easier to do than expected.
 While some may require access to plumbing that you’ll need a plumber’s help for, other solutions are far easier to do by yourself.

-If none of these solutions help, contact our team at Clover Services to help and we’ll be there as soon as possible.
+If none of these solutions help, contact our team at Clover Contracting to help and we’ll be there as soon as possible.